what is vite ?¶

 the way it’s going to work with vite is:

-viteprocess will display the port number that the vite server has bound to, say5173so in your browser:
+and on startup will display the port number it has bound to, typically5173so in your browser:

 instead of opening the